Forgiveness is an important skill to learn because living with a grudge is one of the hardest things in the world.

 Tom Hanks is America's Dad for this generation, so who better to play the friendliest neighbor in the world?
 In A Beautiful Day in the Neighbourhood, Tom Hanks is Fred Rogers.

-This film centers on his conversations with Lloyd Vogel (Matthew Rhys), a cynical journalist who's struggling to forgive a person who hurt him.
+This film centers on his conversations with Lloyd Vogel (played by Matthew Rhys), a cynical journalist who's struggling to forgive a person who hurt him.

 Over the course of the film, Fred provides his wisdom on the matter: it's ultimately better to forgive than to bear a grudge.
 As you might expect, this one's a tearjerker!
 Keep that in mind before going in.